pkn2/Music-player-Manifest-file/README.md

-# Welcome to GitHub Desktop!
+# This is a code for a AndroidManifest file.

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.
+Basically it is used for a android music player.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+And we know how to implement implement admob in android studio.